sbaker7/lillybot/README.md

 LillyBot is currently hosted on a DigitalOcean Droplet.
 Setting up a droplet is very easy and a good way to host your bot.
 It does cost $5 a month for the smallest option (unless you are really dedicated and like to create/destroy droplets for the 0.007c per hour option) but to have your bot available at any time, it's a valueable option!

 I've set up my droplet with Ubuntu 15.10 x64, 512MB memory, 1 CPU, 20GB SSD and 1000GB transfer.
 I also like to use [oh-my-zsh](http://ohmyz.sh) for some handy shortcuts with git.
-[Vim](http://www.vim.org/about.php) is also a great option for quick edits.
+[Vim](http://www.vim.org/about.php) is also a great option for quick edits but can be complicated for beginners.
+In this case, I'd suggest doing your edits on your local machine and pushing them up to the server.

 ---